claimchain/claimchain-simulations/README.md

 pip install -r requirements.txt
 ```

+This all can be also done by running ``make deps && make venv``.

 ### Producing the data

 #### Getting pre-computed data files
-You can use our simulation reports, and parsed Enron dataset files, or you can
+You can either use the simulation reports and parsed Enron dataset files that
-re-run them by yourself.
-You can download our data package from Zenodo (see
+we have produced, or you reproduce them yourself.
+You can download our
-the [data](data) folder), or run ``make data``.
+data package from Zenodo (see the [data](data) folder), or by running
+``make data``.

 #### Running simulations and parsing the dataset on your own

 ##### Download and parse the dataset

-Just run ``make enron`` from the project root to download and parse the dataset to
+Just run ``make enron`` from the project root to download and parse the dataset
-the ``data/enron`` directory.
+to the ``data/enron/parsed`` directory.

 ##### Run the simulations

-To run all simulations from the paper, run ``make reports``.
+To run the simulations from the paper, run ``make reports``.
 Mind that they
-can use up to 50 GB of RAM.
-The simulations generate reports containing
+can use up to 50 GB of RAM, and take upwards of 25 hours on an Intel Xeon E5
+machine.
+The simulations generate reports containing various useful
-different useful information.
-The reports are saved to the ``data/reports``
+information.
+The reports are saved to the ``data/reports`` directory.
-directory.

-### Open the notebooks
+### Opening the notebooks
 We use Jupyter nodebooks to compute statistics and show the plots.
 You can
 start Jupyter with ``jupyter notebook``.
 This will open a browser window,
-where you can select a notebook and run it.
-The notebooks will save the
+where you can select a notebook from the [notebooks](notebooks) directory
-produced plots to the ``images`` directory.
+and run it.
+The notebooks will save all produced plots to the ``images``
+directory.